SixArm/consulting-agreement/README.md

 * Having the necessary licensing and qualifications to perform the contract in compliance with local laws and regulations.

-Example: The United States (US) Government Publishing Office (GPO) is a government agency that requires these Responsibility Standards.
+Example: The United States (US) Government Publishing Office (GPO) is a government agency that requires these Responsibility Standards for all government contractors.

 ### Debar

 The expression "Debar" means to officially bar, ban, or exclude someone from doing something.
+The expression "Debarred" is the past tense.
 The expression "Debarment" means the process of being debarred.

-Reasons to Debar include, but are not limited to:
+Reasons for Debarment include, but are not limited to:

 * Violations of, or noncompliance with, laws, regulations, certifications or credentials.